neohelden/commons-nestjs-server-auth/README.md

 # neohelden-commons-nestjs-server-auth

 This module provides common mechanisms for NestJS to perform JWT server authentication.
-Additonally the use of the [Open Poilcy Agent](https://www.openpolicyagent.org/) is supported.
+Additionally the use of the [Open Poilcy Agent](https://www.openpolicyagent.org/) is supported.